-If the ignition is put in OFF while the wipers are on LO, HI, or AUTO with Rainsense disabled, they will immediately stop.
+If the ignition is put in OFF while the wipers are on LO, HI, or AUTO, they will immediately stop.

-If the windshield wiper lever is then moved to OFF before the driver door is opened or within 10 minutes after the ignition is off, the wipers will restart and move to the base of the windshield.
+If the windshield wiper lever is then moved to OFF before the driver door is opened or within 10 minutes, the wipers will restart and move to the base of the windshield.

-If the ignition is put in OFF while the wipers are performing wipes due to windshield washing or Rainsense, the wipers continue to run until they reach the base of the windshield.
+If the ignition is put in OFF while the wipers are performing wipes due to windshield washing, the wipers continue to run until they reach the base of the windshield.